AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/secrets.md

 secret: "secret-value"
 ```

-The following example contains a Bash command as a value for the `HOME` secret.
-API Mesh supports Bash commands with or without brackets, such as `$HOME` or `$[HOME]`.
+The following example contains a Bash command as a value for the `TOKEN` secret.
+API Mesh supports Bash commands with or without brackets, such as `$TOKEN` or `$[TOKEN]`.

 <InlineAlert variant="info" slots="text"/>